-In particular, you are responsible for making sure that your file is uncorrupted and successfully loaded to LumiNUS.
+In particular, you are responsible for making sure that your file is uncorrupted and successfully loaded to Canvas.
 Technological mistakes will not avoid lateness penalties.

 In addition, you are only allowed to submit your paper once.
 So if you submit your paper, later decide to proofread it, and find mistakes while doing so, then you cannot submit a revision.
-The reason for this policy is because it wastes a lot of my time when students do this: it is harder for me to remove submissions from LumiNUS than you would think.
+The reason for this policy is because it wastes a lot of my time when students do this: it is harder for me to remove submissions from Canvas than you would think.

-Please read the following instructions carefully.
-For the assignment, choose one of the following selections from the textbook.
+For the assignment, choose one of the following selections from the course's readings.

-1. b. hooks, "Feminism: A Movement to End Sexist Oppression," the passage on pp. 18-19 which begins with the phrase "Most people in the United States..." and ends with the phrase "...working-class and poor women."
+- 1. b. hooks, "Feminism: A Movement to End Sexist Oppression," the passage on pp. 18-19 which begins with the phrase "Most people in the United States..." and ends with the phrase "...working-class and poor women." - 2.
+T. Bettcher, "Trans 101," the passage on pp. 124-125 which begins with the phrase "These ethical and political considerations..." and ends with the phrase "...can be contested on ethical grounds."

-- 2. T. Bettcher, "Trans 101," the passage on pp. 124-125 which begins with the phrase "These ethical and political considerations..." and ends with the phrase "...can be contested on ethical grounds." - 3.
-Q. Spencer, "Racial Realism I," the passage on pp. 5-6 which begins with the phrase "A much stronger objection ..." and ends with the phrase "...that cladistic race exists" (note that this passage ends before the last sentence of the first full paragraph on p.
-6).
+- 3. Q. Spencer, "Racial Realism I," the passage on pp. 5-6 which begins with the phrase "A much stronger objection..." and ends with the phrase "...that cladistic race exists" (note that this passage ends before the last sentence of the first full paragraph on p.
+6). - 4.
+K. Crenshaw, "Mapping the Margins," the passage on pp. 1246-1248 which begins with the phrase "Where systems of race..." and ends with the phrase "...outside their homes."